Siemens-Healthineers/K2s/addons/dashboard/README.md

 ```
 k2s addons enable dashboard --ingress traefik
 ```
-_Note:_ The above command shall enable the traefik addon if it is not enbled.
+_Note:_ The above command shall enable the traefik addon if it is not enabled.

 ## Accessing the dashboard

-The dashboard UI can be accessed via the following methods
+The dashboard UI can be accessed via the following methods.

-### Access using Ingress
+### Access using ingress

 To access dashboard via ingress, we have to enable the ingress-nginx or the traefik addon.
 Once the addons are enabled, then the dashboard UI can be accessed at the following link: https://k2s-dashboard.local